-

 What it does

-**Highlight-to-Draw: **Users can also highlight text and generate an AI-made visual illustration of that concept, making difficult ideas easier to understand.
+- Highlight to Draw: Users can highlight a concept and generate an AI-created visual to make difficult ideas easier to understand.

 How we built it